 'The Forward,' Storied Jewish Paper, Shutters Print Edition After 121 Years

 It has been a long, long time since New York City's newsstands have been bereft of copies of The Forward.
-Founded as a Yiddish-language daily in 1897, the newspaper once known as The Jewish Daily Forward endured a host of major changes over its long lifespan — but through them all, the small publication reliably went to press with news that its predominantly American Jewish audience often couldn't find elsewhere.
+Founded as a Yiddish-language daily in 1897, the newspaper once known as The Jewish Daily Forward endured a host of major changes over its long life span — but through them all, the small publication reliably went to press with news that its predominantly American Jewish audience often couldn't find elsewhere.

 But that will change come springtime.

-The paper announced Thursday that it is ending its print operation in order to "become a digitally focused publisher," laying off 10 jobs — or nearly 30 percent of its staff — in the process.
+The paper announced Thursday that it is ending its print operation to "become a digitally focused publisher," laying off 10 jobs — or nearly 30 percent of its staff — in the process.
 That includes The Forward's editor-in-chief, Jane Eisner.

 "The Forward has never stagnated.
 Over our 121-year history, we have changed our format many times, launching new sections, publishing in new languages (Yiddish, English, Russian), and embracing change in our community," the publication's CEO and publisher, Rachel Fishman Feddersen, said in a letter to readers.